trisys3/koaka-/README.md

 [koaka-core][] will be the "guts" of the framework, allowing a common core between all the different components.
 Among other things, it will include the `koaka` executable, which the other components, including this one, will use.

 The `koaka` framework will also allow [plugins][koaka-plugins].
-The API for that is coming soon, as well,
+The API for that is coming soon, as well.

 For now, the main resource for questions is the [issues][] page.
 ```